A Guide to On-Campus Living in 2023

 Like most undergraduates who attend a traditional four-year degree study, a college may be your very first real opportunity to live out of the comfort of your home.

-Your college years are the very moments you start to slowly spread your wings and discover the outside world, the time where you slowly make your way to adulthood.
+Your college years are the very moments you start to slowly spread your wings and discover the outside world, the time when you slowly make your way to adulthood.
 With this major transition, you certainly need to have a decent place to stay.

 If you are still confused about what decision to make, below is a simple breakdown of the pros and cons of each campus living.